 Chew Pen Topper

 Many people on the spectrum chew to meet our autism sensory needs.
-If the tops of your pens are a chewed up mess, or you’re looking for an alternative to wearable “chewelry,” these silicone pen toppers are perfect.
+If the tops of your pens are a chewed-up mess, or you’re looking for an alternative to wearable chewelry, these silicone pen toppers are perfect.

 Shashibo Fidget Box

 Tired of the usual fidget cubes and puzzles?
 The Shashibo shape-shifting fidget box is a totally unique sensory toy that unlocks your creativity.
 By shifting the pieces held together by rare earth magnets, you can reveal hidden colors and form amazing shapes.
 You can even combine multiple cubes to create vibrant sculptures.
-This is one of my favorite sensory items, and I recommend it highly to any neurodiverse person with a creative side.
+This is one of my favorite stim toys, and I recommend it highly to any neurodiverse person with a creative side.

 I’m proud to be autistic, but when I need to stim in quiet places like work or college, I need a small sensory toy that won’t make noise or draw attention.
 This squeeze bean is perfect for adults and provides a different sensation than other small items such as fidget cubes.
 It’s especially good for people who are trying to break anxious habits like skin picking and nail biting.

-Squirrel Squeeze Toy
+Squirrel Squeeze Toy for Stress Relief

 This silly squirrel is my favorite, so I had to include it!
 On a bad day, seeing his head pop up makes me laugh and stops my panic attacks in their tracks.